OCA/crm/crm_phonecall_planner/README.rst

-If you choose not to repeat calls, the planner will try to schedule one single phone call for each **criteria combination** (*Partner + Campaign + Source + Medium*) under the specified *Times* conditions.
+If you choose not to repeat calls, the planner will try to schedule one single phone call for each **criteria combination** (*Partner + Campaign + Source + Medium*) under the specified conditions in the *Times* section (see note above).

-If you choose instead to repeat calls after some amount of days, the planner will try to schedule before all the partners that you never called under current **criteria combination**, but if none is found it will repeat calls for such **criteria combination** if last call was done before the minimum *Days gap* you specified.
+If you choose instead to repeat calls after some amount of days (*Days gap*), the planner will:

+#.
+Try to find a partner that matches the **criteria combination** and has never
+   been called; then schedule a call for him.
+#.
+If all matching partners have already been called, then search for matching
+   partners that have not been called in the specified *Days gap*; then schedule a call for the one with least total scheduled calls.
+#.
+If there is still no match, then schedule nothing and continue.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot